Hansmu/docker-tutorial/README.md

 within the bridge network, then you won't find them.
 You can manually declare the connections within the bridge network using --link, but it's much easier to just create your own custom network.

-WHen running a container, you can specify --rm so that it removes the container as soon as you exit the shell.
+When running a container, you can specify --rm so that it removes the container as soon as you exit the shell.
 Makes testing faster.
 `docker container run --rm -it centos:7 bash`

+You can add multiple DNS aliases to networks.
+The use is that in order to make sure something is up 24/7, then behind a single IP can be multiple servers. `-net-alias` can be used to add an alias to the container.
+If you ping them, then you'll hit them one after the other or just randomly.
+So the first ping hits the first container, second hits the second, third hits the first again and round and round it goes.

+`docker container run -d --net <network name> --net-alias <alias for the container> elasticsearch:2`